The Next Speaker: Scalise, Emmer and Others Line Up

 Just six weeks ago Scalise announced he was seeking treatment for blood cancer.

-Then there’s Majority Whip Tom Emmer (R-MN), who serves in the House’s third top position.
+Then there's Majority Whip Tom Emmer, R-Minn., who serves in the House's third top position.

 My sources say Emmer has told colleagues he would make a bid only if Scalise decides not to.

-Emmer, 61, also has a strong following among fellow Republicans from serving as chairman of the National Republican Congressional Committee in 2022.
+Emmer, 61, also has a strong following among fellow Republicans from serving as chair of the National Republican Congressional Committee in 2022.

 But critics say the GOP underperformed in '22, winning a narrow majority largely from 11 House seats gained in New York, a state Emmer had not targeted.